City Montessori School

+The City Montessori School (CMS) is a private co-educational, English-medium pre-primary to secondary multi-campus school located in Lucknow, in the state of Uttar Pradesh, India.
+With an enrolment of 61,345 students As of 10 August 2023, the school was recognised by Guinness World Records as the world's largest school.

 In 2014, the CMS Society was accredited by the United Nations Department of Public Information (UNDPI) as an affiliated non-governmental organisation (NGO), reflecting its engagement in global educational initiatives.

 Background

 City Montessori School (CMS) was established in 1959 by educationist Jagdish Gandhi and his wife, Dr. Bharti Gandhi, in a single room at their residence in Lucknow.
 The school began with an initial enrolment of five students and a modest capital of ₹300.
 This inaugural campus, now designated as the Station Road Branch, remains a historic landmark in the institution's growth.

-In 2002, CMS was honoured with the UNESCO Prize for Peace Education for its emphasis on global unity and value-based education.
+In 2002, CMS was awarded the UNESCO Prize for Peace Education for its emphasis on global unity and value-based education.
 Additionally, the school received the 'Hope of Humanity' Award from Dalai Lama, the spiritual leader of Tibetan Buddhism's Gelug ("Yellow Hat") school, in recognition of its contributions to fostering peace and harmony.

-Campuses

-City Montessori School (CMS) has twenty branches across Lucknow, Uttar Pradesh.
-As of 2023, the major branches include: